 General Probate Process

 The first question encountered by loved ones seeking to probate an estate is whether a will exists.
-If no will can be found, then the decedent's probate estate will be distributed according to the Michigan intestate rules.
+If no will can be located, then the decedent's probate estate will be distributed according to the Michigan intestate rules, which are standardized distribution rules to various classes of heirs.

-Next, whether or not the will is valid.
-Multiple wills, wills without proper signatures, wills drafted and signed after losing mental capacity to sign, etc. may result in challenges to the validity of the will and a "will contest" among loved ones.
+Next, a determination of whether the will is valid or defective.
+Multiple wills, wills without proper signatures, wills drafted and signed after losing mental capacity to sign, etc. may result in challenges to the validity of the will and a "will contest" among family members.
 Expensive litigation likely results from will contests and should be contemplated and avoided during the estate planning process.

 A will also generally is drafted by the decedent to appoint a personal representative.
 The personal representative under Michigan probate law is the person responsible for managing the probate process.
 If no personal representative is appointed by the will, the Michigan probate law provides rules for who may seek appointment for this purpose.
 These rules apply to intestate estates and usually the person applying to probate the estate will seek the role of personal representative.